A twin-decoder structure for incompressible laminar flow reconstruction with uncertainty estimation around 2D obstacles: Network architecture and training

 \subsection{Training procedure}

 The loss function used to train the twin-decoder architecture is a weighted sum of the shape and the flow decoder losses.
-Both decoders use the regular MSE loss:
+Both decoders use the regular mean squared error (MSE) as loss function:

-where $n_c$, $h$ and $w$ represent the number of channels, channel heights and widths, respectively.
+where $h$, $w$ and $n_c$ represent respectively channel height, width and the number of channels.
 Expression (\ref{eq:loss_mse}) represents the average squared error over all the pixels of a 3D tensor.
 The final loss function used for training is:

 where $\beta$ is a weighting parameter that remains to be tuned (see section \ref{section:results}).
 The network is trained with the Adam optimizer using an initial learning rate of \num{1e-3}, which is reduced to \num{1e-4} after 600 epochs.
 To prevent overfitting, the validation loss is monitored, and early stopping is used to determine the end of the training.
 The network parameters are initialized using a truncated Guassian distribution, following \cite{UnetRonneberger}.
 Training is performed using a Tesla V100 GPU, using mini-batches of size 128 to limit the required computational resources.
-As different architectures are considered, training times are given in section \ref{section:results}.
+As different models are evaluated and caompared, their training times are given in section \ref{section:results}.